McNair summer research intensive

 During his summer research intensive, Tra-Vaughn completed a fellowship where he learned the basics of cyber security and gained an overview of the field.
 Through this program he saw what his career might look like if he chooses to pursue cyber security after graduation.

 “You really don’t know what you want to do until you do it, so learning by experience is much more preferably than sitting in the classroom and absorbing information.
-Research is essential when you want to find out exactly what you want to do.”
+Experiencing what you want to do is essential when deciding who you want to become.”

 Associate professor of computer science